Iain McGilchrist’s film “The Divided Brain” was released last week.

 [Full disclosure: I have written positively about McGilchrist’s work before, and contributed to crowdfunding of the film project.]

-“The halves of our brain have forgotten who’s in charge ” neither.
+“The halves of our brain have forgotten who’s in charge?” – neither.
 The right brain appreciates why it needs to collaborate with the left, but the left has forgotten why it needs the right.
 And this is a “western” mental illness.”

-The story itself is in two parts.
+The story in the film itself is in two parts.

 Firstly, the uncontroversial clinical-psychiatric and neurological-scientific fact that our brains have evolved in two distinct hemispheres to give us the ability to manipulate and integrate two distinct views of the world at any one time.